-So after completing vocational training, they become general professionals and able to work in all areas of medical care.
+So after completing vocational training, they become general professionals and are able to work in all areas of medical care.

-!Nursing has a high demand in developed countries and considered to be one of the demanded jobs at the moment, Germany has opened its door to Non-European applicants a long time ago, so they can come to pursue Vocational Training and work afterward.
+!Nursing has a high demand in developed countries and is considered to be one of the demanded jobs at the moment, Germany has opened its door to Non-European applicants a long time ago, so they can come to pursue Vocational Training and work afterward.

 The advantages of attending either University or vocational school and becoming a nurse in Germany are :

 - Financial independence – Individuals don’t have to depend on their parents for their living expenses or education.
 They earn enough to support themselves.

 - Career Opportunities – A straightforward way to the job right after completing the training or university.

 - Practical and Theoretical training – Both programs cover practical and theoretical parts, which helps nurses to have a wider understanding of the role and helps in their professional growth.

 But there are also some disadvantages: